 Law student hiring is a pillar of our D&I strategy.
 With vigor and focus, we consistently raise the bar on our approach to on-campus outreach and recruitment through several key programs described below.

-During the 2L hiring season each year, we conduct on-campus interviews or résumé collections at approximately 38 U.S. law schools or diversity job fairs.
+During the 2L hiring season each year, we conduct on-campus interviews or résumé collections at approximately 40 U.S. law schools or diversity job fairs.
 In the normal course of monitoring our applicant, call-back and offer-decision statistics throughout the hiring season, our attorney recruitment team keeps real-time watch on our diversity statistics.
-In the months preceding on-campus interviews and hiring, we sponsor programming for approximately 35 diverse law student affinity groups at close to two dozen law schools.
-Our attorneys forge connections with students prior to interviewing and hiring season and maintain the firm's visibility on campus.
+In the months preceding on-campus interviews and hiring, we sponsor programming for over 30 diverse law student affinity groups at close to two dozen law schools.
+Our attorneys forge connections with students prior to interviewing and hiring season and maintain the firm’s visibility on campus.
 Our interactions range from the formal, such as panel discussions, job fairs, and résumé writing and career workshops in our offices, to the informal, including Skadden-hosted dinners and lunches.

 Additional benefits include: